-Tacking is a prolonged luffing-up manoeuvre where the boat turns sufficiently for the sail to fill on the opposite course.
-The tack occurs as the bow of the boat passes through the eye of the wind and is complete when sailing on the new course.
+The sailing tack is a prolonged luffing-up manoeuvre where the boat turns sufficiently for the sail to fill on the opposite course.
+The sailing tack occurs as the bow of the boat passes through the eye of the wind and is complete when sailing on the new course.

 As the boom crosses the centreline the skipper and crew should pass under it moving across to the other side.
 As the sails fill with wind the skipper and crew sit on the opposite side to counterbalance the heeling force of the sails powering up.

-The tacking procedure from a beam reach to the opposite beam reach involves turning through 180°.
+The tacking procedure from a [ beam reach ] to the opposite beam reach involves turning through 180°.
 Turning through a large angle provides the helmsman and crew extra time to cross the boat prior to the sails filling on the new side.
 It requires the boat to be sailing fast prior to the tack giving it sufficient momentum to complete the turn.

-When the boat turns through only 90°, the tacking procedure happens quickly compared to tacking from a beam reach to a beam reach.
+A [ close-hauled tack ] is when the boat turns through only 90°, the tacking procedure happens quickly compared to tacking from a beam reach to a beam reach.
 This requires the crew and helmsman to cross the boat swiftly before the sails fill.

 The boat must be sailing fast before the tack, and must be steered firmly through the turn, or else it fails to complete the tack, stopping head-to-wind being "in irons".
 As soon as the boat is pointing the right way, the helmsman centres the tiller and the crew sheets in the jib on the correct side.
 The boat is now ready to continue its course.

 When the tacking procedure fails the boat may end up "in irons" .
 Several reasons why a tack fails:

-luffs of the sails start to flutter and the boat eventually stops.
+Although you are able to sail close-hauled along the edge of the no-sail zone, if turning closer to the wind, into the no-sail zone, the luffs of the sails start to flutter and the boat eventually stops.
 Correct by pulling the tiller gently towards you and bear away from the wind and resume sailing.
 Try not bear away too far otherwise you lose valuable distance.
 Reaching a point upwind within the no-sail zone requires following a zigzag course known as beating to windward.

 Sailing a zigzag course, the boat starts on a tack then tacks onto opposite tack, making progress to windward with each turn with a series of short tacks or a smaller number of longer ones depending on the distance.